its-1p2d/Align2Custom/README.md

 <br>

-#### Workflow

-When a _Custom_ transformation orientation is active, you can use one of the following keyboard shortcuts to align the 3D View to its axes :
+Then, you can use one of the following keyboard shortcuts to align the 3D View to its axes :
  - Top View    : <kbd>ALT</kbd> + <kbd>NUMPAD 7</kbd>
  - Bottom View : <kbd>ALT</kbd> + <kbd>CTRL</kbd> + <kbd>NUMPAD 7</kbd>
  - Front View  : <kbd>ALT</kbd> + <kbd>NUMPAD 1</kbd>